-Retro-reflective tapes shall comply and be fitted in accordance with the requirements of Marine Orders Part 25 and Figure C.1.
+Retro-reflective tapes shall comply and be fitted in accordance with the requirements of Marine Orders Part 25 for class A vessels over 500 gross tonnage and Figure C.1.

 C5.2 Persons capacity

 The persons capacity of a dinghy shall be determined in accord with AS 1799.1 and shall be legibly and permanently marked upon the dinghy's transom in contrasting colours in figures not less then 75 mm in height.